 In total, 1,770 Grand Prix racing laps have been completed at Imola.

-From the 28 races held at Imola, the winner of the race has gone on to win that year’s title on fourteen occasions.
-It has happened in six of the last seven races at the circuit.
+From the 29 races held at Imola, the winner of the race has gone on to win that year’s title on fifteen occasions.
+It has happened in five of the last seven races at the circuit.

 No Drivers’ Championships have been decided at Imola, but Williams secured their first Constructors’ Championship at the track in 1980 and Mercedes were crowned Constructors’ Champions for a record-breaking seventh successive season in 2020.

 The driver leading the title race after the Imola round failed to go on and win the title after all of F1’s first nine visits to the track.
-It has happened only four times since 1989.
+It has happened only five times since 1989 – most recently in 2021.

 There have been five occasions where the team leading the Constructors’ Championship after a race at Imola failed to win that season’s title.